Move Out Cleaning Checklist: The Complete Guide to Passing Your Final Inspection and Getting Your Deposit Back

 • Edges: Use a crevice tool to get right up against baseboards.

-If you’re trying to impress a landlord, professional carpet cleaning can be worth it — they can tell when it’s been done.
+If you're attempting to impress a renter, professional carpet cleaning is sometimes justified — they can recognize when they've had one done.

 Step Seven: Final Touch Points